Ahead of new migration restrictions in 2021, the CIPD presents a number of key policy recommendations

 Immigration policy and considerations

 The EU Settlement Scheme continues to operate and will enable EU citizens already living in the UK to apply for settlement indefinitely.
-But how long they have to apply and what the situation will be for new arrivals after 31 October 2019 will depend on what is agreed in Parliament in the coming weeks.
-In the event of a no-deal Brexit – the application deadline for the scheme is 31 October.
+The deadline for applications is 30 June 2021.
+In the event of a no-deal Brexit – the application deadline for the scheme is 31 December 2020.

-How Brexit and these policy proposals will evolve remain to be seen and the CIPD will continue to keep members informed on the developments.
+How Brexit and these policy proposals evolve remain to be seen and the CIPD will continue to keep members informed on developments.
 Employers meanwhile, should take the opportunity to consider their employees and how they may be affected by the potential changes in circumstance.

 Our updates and guidance below provides practical help for employers to understand and manage these and other considerations such as: